yaq-project/yaq-fyi/README.md

 Daemon documentation goes in the `daemons` directory.
 Look there for examples.
 The following is a short overview of what kind of information is expected.
+Note that only new or changed config, state, and methods should be documented here, properties from traits and family are implied.

 ```toml
 name = ""  # required